 This inclusive approach ensures that individuals of all ages facing behavioral challenges can truly benefit from our comprehensive services.
 Let’s explore this journey together!

 For instance, when we’re bombarded by too much stimuli—like loud noises or bright lights—it can be hard to focus on conversations or important tasks.
-Recognizing these signs of overstimulation is crucial!
+Recognizing these signs of is crucial!
 Taking breaks or finding quieter spaces can help us regain our focus and better manage the overwhelming stimuli around us.
-Ongoing studies are diving into the complex relationship between our sensory environments and cognitive function, highlighting how important it is to have supportive strategies in place.
+Ongoing studies are diving into the complex relationship between our sensory environments and cognitive function, highlighting how important it is to have in place.

 Sara Cruz from the Psychology for Development Research Center at Lusaka University points out some important strengths in this research.
 For instance, it dives into how lockdowns and school closures have contributed to withdrawal and anxiety in adolescents.
-These findings really highlight how crucial it is to address signs of overstimulation in adults, especially when it comes to anxiety and withdrawal triggered by excessive stimulation during the pandemic.
+These findings really highlight how crucial it is to address in adults, especially when it comes to anxiety and withdrawal triggered by during the pandemic.
 Plus, with the rise of single-person households, loneliness becomes even more complex.
 Not everyone living alone feels isolated, which adds another layer to our understanding of this issue.

 Let’s explore this together!
 Prioritizing these strategies can make a world of difference for both you and your loved ones.